Usually people outside of former-USSR call it Russian Salad, however its original name is Salad Olivier.

 - 1 bunch of fresh dill

-- 5-6 middle size cucumbers (pickled with salt not with vinegar, that is important)
+- 5-6 medium size cucumbers (pickled with salt not with vinegar, that is important

 - Ground black pepper